-as $n\rightarrow\infty$. \end{lem} \begin{proof} To compute $p_j$ we will count the number of permutations with $j$ elements of type 0 at the first $m$ place then divide it by the number all permutations.
-Any given order restrictions on objects of type 0 make both numerator and denominator of this fraction divided by the number of symmetries.
-As a result, we can assume no restriction on objects of type 0.
+as $n\rightarrow\infty$. \end{lem} \begin{proof} To compute this probability we will count the number of permutations with $j$ elements of type 0 at the first $l$ place then divide it by the number of all permutations.
+Any given order restrictions on objects of type 0 make both the numerator and denominator of this fraction divided by the number of symmetries.
+As a result, we can assume there is no order restriction on objects of type 0.

-First part is straightforward by choosing those $j$ places at the first $m$ observations for objects of type 0 and $m_0 - j$ places in the remaining part.
-Next, counting the number of desired arrangements for objects of type 0 and other types we arrive at the following formula for the probability
+The first part is straightforward by choosing those $j$ places at the first $l$ observations for objects of type 0 and $m_0 - j$ places in the remaining part.
+Next, by counting the number of desired arrangements for objects of type 0 and other types we arrive at the following formula